 Pro Tip: Branding is key here!
 Take a little extra time to add a handmade thank you note, business card, or even a little tag with your business logo!
 This way, you can keep things simple and cost-effective, and add that extra artist’s touch.
 Attention to detail will set your business up for success and encourage positive reviews and help you brand your business!

 Protect Your Items at All Costs

-Next, the heavy duty stuff – add in bubble wrap and packing peanuts if your item needs extra protection.
-The rule of thumb here is making sure that you have 2 inches of padding around your entire item.
+Next, the heavy-duty stuff: add bubble wrap and packing peanuts if your item needs extra protection.
+The rule of thumb here is to make sure that you have 2 inches of padding around your entire item.
 This will keep your item super safe as it’s transported to your customers.
 Extra fragile stuff might benefit from a Fragile sticker, which comes with an extra fee through USPS.
 Here’s a ton of extra information in this guide for shipping fragile items.